laytan/cloak.nvim/README.md

       -- example: cloak_pattern = { ':.+', '-.+' } for yaml files.
       cloak_pattern = '=.+',
       -- A function, table or string to generate the replacement.
+      -- The actual replacement will contain the 'cloak_character' -- where it doesn't cover the original text.
       -- If left emtpy the legacy behavior of keeping the first character is retained. replace = nil,
     },